St. Louis Slip & Fall Lawyer

 Proving Your Trip and Fall Claim

-Unfortunately for actual victims of slip, trip and fall accidents, thousands of fraudulent insurance claims over the years have made these cases somewhat difficult to prove.
+Unfortunately for actual victims of slip, trip, and fall accidents, thousands of fraudulent insurance claims over the years have made these cases somewhat difficult to prove.
 It’s important to hire an attorney to maximize your odds of success, especially if going up against a major company’s insurer, such as Walmart or Lowe’s.
 Large corporations have plenty of money and resources to throw at personal injury lawsuits, often resulting in accident victims agreeing to smaller settlements than they should.

 To prove your slip, trip and fall claim, you will need to collect evidence that the property owner owed you a duty of care, neglected to fulfill this duty and thereby caused your accident and related injuries.
 Prepare for the property owner to try to allege your shared fault for the accident.
 For instance, the defendant might try to lower his/her liability for the incident by stating that you weren’t watching where you were going.
 It takes an experienced slip and fall lawyer to combat this common defense and maximize compensation despite Missouri’s shared fault laws.
 To work with top trip and fall attorneys in St. Louis, contact Goldblatt + Singer today.

-Free Consultation
+Free Consulation

 • This field is for validation purposes and should be left unchanged.